Home / Undergraduate Application Guide / Undergraduate – Queen’s University

 We are committed to efforts and initiatives to diversify our student population, and to identifying and eliminating barriers within university policies, procedures and practices related to the recruitment and admission of Black, Indigenous and other racialized students or under-represented populations.

-To assist in these efforts, applicants from a broad range of historically and currently underrepresented groups are encouraged to complete the OUAC’s Applicant Diversity Census when applying.
+To assist in these efforts, applicants from a broad range of historically and currently under-represented groups are encouraged to complete the OUAC’s Applicant Diversity Census when applying.

 In addition to the Applicant Diversity Census, alternative admission pathways exist for Indigenous and First-Generation students: